sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 In a pure functional state, programs are side-effect free, and the concept of time isn't important (i.e. redoing the same steps in the same order produces the same result).

 When evaluating a pure functional expression using the substitution model, no matter the evaluation order of the various sub-expressions, the result will be the same (some ways may take longer than others).
-An exception may be in the case where a aub-expression is never evaluated (e.g. second argument) but whose evaluation would loop forever.
+An exception may be in the case where a sub-expression is never evaluated (e.g. second argument) but whose evaluation would loop forever.

 # Mutable state #